HsiangHung/Machine_Learning_Note/Regression/README.md

 In [[Genevieve Hayes]][The Pitfalls of Linear Regression and How to Avoid Them], the author listed another key assumption:

-* **No multicollinearity**, none of input variables are highly positively or negatively correlated with one another.
+* **No multicollinearity**: none of input variables are highly positively or negatively correlated with one another.

 However I don't think multicollinearity does hurt regression model (but does impact to the model interpretation).

 ### 2.B Maximum likelihood estimate